 Little Jimmy can wake up and go to the bathroom as always, and mom can wake up, quickly spray down the Spray Pal with the diaper sprayer and stick it back in the wetbag to tuck it away until the next night.
 No more mystery urine smell, no more mess to clean, everybody’s happy!
 Also, we love that this makes your investment in a Spray Pal and a sprayer last even longer and it’s a way to reuse something you already have!
 I’m even envisioning people drawing bulls-eye targets at the bottom of the Spray Pal to make learning to aim easy and fun.
 So, if you didn’t think the Spray Pal was a bathroom must have before, and you have a little boy, you may want to reconsider.

 7. Oops!
 Undies.
 Prize value $30.
 These waterproof bamboo underwear for kids are the perfect reusable option for that transition out of diapers.
 They look and feel just like regular underwear, but they will protect against minor accidents if your little one is having a hard time making it to the bathroom on time.
 These are great for mid to later stage potty training, but if you already have some natural fiber cloth diaper inserts or doublers at home that you’d like to add for extra protection, you can use these even longer!
 Available in sizes for ages 2-7.

 8. Easy Daysies Get Dressed and Bathroom Routine Pack.
 Prize value $18.
 This handy magnetic schedule is perfect for kids just getting used to the routing of using the bathroom independently.
 Personally, I think it’s especially great for kids with special needs who really benefit from having each step visually laid out for them.
 You can tell this was invented by a former teacher, right?

-Thanks to Jen at Spray Pal for these great tips and contest!
+Thanks to Jen at Spray Pal for these great tips!